RafaelLuz/odelabs/README.md

-# odelabs
+# odelabs - Ordinary Differential Equations Labs

-Ordinary Differential Equations Labs
+This package intends to provide tools for analysing and solving second order linear ordinary differential equations.

 ----
 ## Table of Contents